19hours/sg-statutes/Acts/Income Tax Act.md

 (i) in the case of a private company at least 25% of the total number of its issued shares are beneficially owned, directly or indirectly, by the loss company;

-[34/2005 wef 30/01/2006]

 (ii) in the case of a public company at least 50% of the total number of its issued shares are beneficially owned, directly or indirectly, by the loss company;

-[34/2005 wef 30/01/2006]

 (d) any dividends received by the loss company from an associated company, being dividends which are paid by the associated company out of income representing, wholly or in part, dividends paid by another associated company of the loss company to the first-mentioned associated company shall be deemed to be dividends received by the loss company from the second-mentioned associated company; and this provision shall apply notwithstanding any company or companies interposed between the first-mentioned associated company and the second-mentioned associated company;

-(e) where a loss company beneficially owns, directly or indirectly, a fraction of the total number of issued shares of a second company which in turn beneficially owns, directly or indirectly, a fraction of the total number of issued shares of a third company, the loss company shall be deemed to have a beneficial ownership of the number of issued shares of the third company equal to such fraction of the total number as results from the multiplication of those 2 fractions; and where the third company beneficially owns, directly or indirectly, a fraction of the total number of issued shares of a fourth company, the loss company shall be deemed to have a beneficial ownership of the number of issued shares of the fourth company equal to such fraction as results from the multiplication of those 3 fractions, and so on.
+(e) where a loss company beneficially owns, directly or indirectly, a fraction of the total number of issued shares of a second company which in turn beneficially owns, directly or indirectly, a fraction of the total number of issued shares of a third company, the loss company shall be deemed to have a beneficial ownership of the number of issued shares of the third company equal to such fraction of the total number as results from the multiplication of those 2 fractions; and where the third company beneficially owns, directly or indirectly, a fraction of the total number of issued shares of a fourth company, the loss company shall be deemed to have a beneficial ownership of the number of issued shares of the fourth company equal to such fraction of the total number as results from the multiplication of those 3 fractions, and so on.

-[34/2005 wef 30/01/2006]

 ### Adjustment of capital allowances, losses or donations between income subject to tax at different rates